MerginMaps/docs/src/gis/snapping/index.md

 5. Here, snapping settings can be defined for each layer individually:
    - enable/disable snapping for specific layers.
 Layers that are not checked will not be used for snapping.
    - in the *Type* column, you can choose if you want to snap to vertices, segments or both
    - set the *Tolerance* (the snapping threshold).
-This defines how close the cross hairs need to be to an existing feature to snap to its geometry.
+This defines how close the crosshair need to be to an existing feature to snap to its geometry.

    ![snapping settings](./qgis-snapping-settings.png)